- 62 Days of Summer

 A collection of comics about every kid's favorite school subject: recess.
 More Comics Squad books feature Lunch and Detention.
 These short comic stories offer a variety of new authors and illustrators to explore (for example, click on the title, scroll down to the listing of alternate authors, then click on "Jennifer Holm" to find another list of books by a great comic author).

 Recounts the author's adventures as he grows from an eager-to-please boy into a teenage comic book artist.

 Sunny Lewin is sent to live with her grandfather for the summer in Florida, where she befriends Buzz, a boy completely obsessed with comic books, and faces the secret behind why she is in Florida in the first place.
 Sunny's adventures continue in Swing It, Sunny!

 After shunning Jaime, the school nerd, on her first day at a new middle school, Penelope Torres tries to blend in with her new friends in the art club, until the art club goes to war with the science club, of which Jaime is a member.
-Find another middle school saga in Brave, by the same author.
+Find another middle school saga in Brave, and then Crush, by the same author.

 Zita is determined to find her way home to Earth, but her exploits have made her an intergalactic megastar, and as her true self is eclipsed by her public persona, she faces a robot doppelganger, and is unsure of who she can trust.
 Find more adventures of Zita the Spacegirl.